 1) Timing belt service was performed using BLAU OFFICIAL O.E.™ components.
 The same timing belt and timing belt tensioner that were fitted on your VW Jetta from the factory, which are engineered to meet factory interval requirements.

-2) Timing belt service was performed by an experienced competent ASE certified VW mechanic who is familiar with your specific 2.0T 16 valve engine.
+2) Timing belt service was performed by an experienced competent ASE certified VW mechanic who is familiar with your specific 1.8T engine.

 3) Factory service procedures must be strictly followed.
 Even if installing the best parts, using improper procedures can shorten their life span.
 Incorrect installation or missteps during timing belt service are often done without intent and aren't noticed until further down the road.
 Fortunately, some common mishaps are noticed after re-assembly and during the final engine rotational timing sequences.